-Why Prices Will Keep Going Higher Into 2026 (Even If You Think It’s a Bubble)
+Why Stocks Will Keep Going Higher Into 2026 (Even If You Think It’s a Bubble)

-Many investors worry that a correction is imminent.
-Yet, despite these concerns, structural forces could propel prices even higher.
-This article explores two key reasons: the U.S. administration’s aggressive push to grow and inflate its way out of mounting debt, and the performance-chasing behavior of underperforming hedge funds.
+Many investors worry that a market crash is imminent.
+Yet, despite these concerns, stocks seem to be making new all time highs every day.
+Two reasons we believe why this is happening are the U.S. administration’s aggressive push to grow and inflate its way out of the debt problem, and the performance-chasing behavior of underperforming hedge funds.

 1. The Administration’s Strategy: Inflate the Problem Away